Gifting Tables Scam

 What Is a Gifting Table Game?

-The entry fee, typically considered as a gift, secures the new player a position as an Appetizer on the bottom row.
+The entry fee, typically considered a gift, secures the new player a position as an Appetizer on the bottom row.
 Players progress from the bottom row of the pyramid by recruiting other participants to join the Gifting Tables scam.

-Then, that particular Gifting Table is split, with the two participants occupying the Entree position on the second row moving to the Dessert position (top) of two new pyramids.
+Then, that particular Gifting Table is split, with the two participants occupying the Entree position on the second row, moving to the Dessert position (top) of two new pyramids.
 Does it make sense so far?

 As expected, the rest of the Gifting Table members move up a row on one of the two newly-formed pyramids, and the search for 16 new participants begins.
 The success of the Gifting Tables scam depends on new participants joining and making the entry gift.